 anticipated date and amount of the disbursement;

-student’s or parent’s right to cancel all or a portion of a loan, loan disbursement, TEACH Grant, or TEACH Grant disbursement and have the loan proceeds or TEACH Grant proceeds returned to the Department; and
+student’s or parent’s right to cancel all or a portion of a Direct Loan, loan disbursement, TEACH Grant, or TEACH Grant disbursement and have the loan proceeds or TEACH Grant proceeds returned to the Department; and

-procedures and deadlines by which the student or parent must notify the school that he or she wishes to cancel the loan, loan disbursement, TEACH Grant, or TEACH Grant disbursement.
+procedures and deadlines by which the student or parent must notify the school that he or she wishes to cancel the Direct Loan, loan disbursement, TEACH Grant, or TEACH Grant disbursement.

 Schools may not use a conversation—either in person or on the telephone—as the sole notification of disbursement because that is not an adequate and verifiable method of providing notice.
 However, schools can use verbal notices in addition to written notices.